HeavyHelium/lst-prediction/README.md

 It should be noted that only images with cloud coverage of less than 10% have been picked, which is efficiently carried out on the Google Earth Engine Server.

 Landsat Collection 2 served as the main source of data for this experiment.
 The choice of this image collection product was based on the following factors:
-* Atmopheric correction has already been performed
+* Atmospheric correction has already been performed
 * It is well documented
 * Includes a Surface Temperature product
 * Wide temporal availability - imagery has been preprocessed for the Landsat 4/5/7/8/9 satellite generations